voidpro-dev/discord.py-self/README.rst

 - Optimised in both speed and memory.
 - Mostly compatible with the upstream ``discord.py``.
 - Prevents user account automation detection.
+- (not original) Reduce the amount of logging that overwhelms the console, such as rate limits.
+- (not original) Fixed problem of not replying to own messages (need to add code to prevent looping).
+- (not original) Reduce account disabling due to age restrictions.
+- (not original) Fix the build number and related information to stabilize and reduce captchas when joining guilds as much as possible.
+- (not original) Optimized transmission of voice packets.
 - Implements vast amounts of the user account-specific API.
 For a non-exhaustive list:

   * Sessions